I met and hired my future boss while attending a regional corporate kick-off for a company I was employed at in 2013.

 Great companies develop leaders.
 They are leadership factories.

-One of the reasons so many sought-after CEOs obtain such unrealistic compensation contracts is because many companies do not have viable internal leadership development programs.
+One of the reasons so many sought-after CEOs obtain such unrealistic compensation contracts is that many companies do not have viable internal leadership development programs.

 How often do we see high-priced leaders fail to deliver at the levels the company had hoped?